- 1. Make Sure Your Webcam Can Work

 In this guide, we’ll show you all the possible ways to fix the annoying issue.

-You’ll find that when Skype can’t detect your webcam Windows 10 and Windows 11 may hold one solution or two.
+You’ll find that when Skype can’t detect your webcam, Windows 10 and Windows 11 may offer one or more solutions.
+Let’s begin.

 1. Make Sure Your Webcam Can Work